-- Interestingly, one episode referred to Miss Go being a substitute for a Miss Carson, injured while skateboarding.
+- Interestingly, one episode referred to Miss Go being a substitute for a Miss Carlson, injured while skateboarding.
 Yes, as in Kim's voice actress.

 - Home Economics is so underappreciated in Middleton High that, when Kim and Ron took the class, (which they only did because they missed the chance to take other classes instead of that one), it was revealed to them, to the viewers and the faculty that the last Home Economics teacher retired years ago.
 Mr. Barkin was then put in charge.
 However, his whole experience on the subject consisted on looking for food in the forests he was deployed in during his military days.
 He even brought a shovel to class.
 He was even fair enough to step out as soon as Ron proved himself more knowledgeable on Home Economics than him.

 - Tykebomb: Hana Stoppable aka "The Weapon" or "The Han".